Little-Leaf-Interactive/littleleaf-site-gatsby/src/pages/index.md

 intro:
   blurbs: null
   heading: What are we up to?
-  description: We are currently working on our second title, which is a puzzle
-    game on iOS and Android.
+  description: We just launched Word SNKE, a letter-munching puzzle game that keeps you engaged and motivated.
+With an intuitive interface and endless puzzles, it's a top pick for word game fans.
+Word SNKE is available to download for free on both the [App Store](https://apps.apple.com/us/app/word-snke/id1600602965) and [Google Play](https://play.google.com/store/apps/details?id=com.LittleLeafInteractive.SubspaceHackers)!
 ---
 We have bigger plans for the future so stay tuned to our social media channels for more updates!